DRVeyl/RealAntennas/README.md

 First, this mod implements a new interface in place of the RangeModel, which operates on extended CommNode objects in CommNetwork.
 The new objects have a different version of the antenna info, with characteristics for antenna gain, transmit power, coding gain, sensitivity [and a few others].
 It implements a typical link budget calculation:  RxPower = TxPower + TxGain - FreeSpacePathLoss + RxGain + CodingGain.
 Then, C/I or SNR = RxPower - Rx_sensitivity.

 Note there are some simplifications to get started.
-We currently define "sensitivity" as a stand-in for receiver noise figure, and we aren't adjusting for temperature variation (so we skip G/T calcs).
-This is resonable for Earth transmitters, where the noise temperature of the antenna is assumed to be dominated by the noise temperature of the receiver/electronics, and T~=300K on Earth.
-It's inaccurate for space relays (tho maybe not for space-based antennas pointed at Earth).
+We currently define "sensitivity" as a stand-in for receiver noise figure and noise temperature.
 We aren't implementing other path loss effects (atmospheric, or edge-diffraction).
 We aren't implementing pointing loss, and are not enforcing that directional antennas are directional ala RT.
 CodingGain is currently just a fixed value, versus a scalable factor to trade data rate for SNR.
 We assume frequency as 1GHz, tho the path loss calculation properly accounts for the frequency parameter.
 Bandwidth is specified in the transmitter but not yet affecting total noise power.
 (Ref: sensitivity stand-in.)
 Adjusting these are on the TODO, but I needed to get something up for review.

 Second, this mod manipulates how CommNetVessels select the best antenna for a given link.
 The current method is very simplistic: max (txPower + gain).
 It might be better to defer the antenna selection until in TryConnect(), where antennas can be selected by some configurable paradigm: best receiver, best transmitter, best data rate, other?